whippingdot/Language-Tutorials/README.md

 # Intro

-These are tutorials in languages made in the **english** language ~~luckily~~.
-The coding languages taught currently are Python, C++, and Ruby.
-Markdown doesn't count as a coding language but we are teaching it too.
+These are tutorials I made, which teach you some coding languages, and other similar things like Markdown, CSS, HTML, DSMD, etc. These tutorials are written in **English** for now, but in the future, we may add support for other languages - such as Chinese (but this is unlikely).

 ## Courses